p-argento/uni/PROG/Python from Book.md

 > Remember that all exceptions should be either handled responsabily or should just make the program crash

-**File handling exceptions** in the `errno` module
+**File handling exceptions**
 Any problem with files leads to an `IOError` Exception.
+The first element of args contains a number to understand exactly what's wrong.
-The error numbers in the tuple of information of the error are defined in the `errno` module, which can be imported.
+These error numbers in the tuple of information of the error are defined in the `errno` module, which can be imported.
 The module offers constant to use instead of actual numbers.
 The most common are
 1. `errno.ENOENT`
 	1. No such file or directory